 Procedures.
 In this section, concisely tell the reader how the study will be executed; that is, provide an account of what you and the participants will do.
 This often centers around providing a general description of the methods you will use to collect your data.
 Will you employ interviews, behavioral observations, or questionnaires?
 Where will the study be conducted?
-What constructs are the proposed methods generally designed to tap (e.g., marital conflict, agency, communion, intrinsic motivation)?
+What constructs are the methods designed to tap (e.g., marital conflict, agency, communion, intrinsic motivation)?
 How long will the procedure last?

 Measures.
 If possible, briefly describe how you will measure your variables.
-For example, if you will conduct observations of events and behaviors, can you tell the reader what coding system you will use or modify to capture the relevant constructs?
-If you will use interviews or questionnaires, can you tell the reader the specific measure that will be used or the kinds of questions that will be asked?
+For example, if you will conduct observations of events and behaviors, what coding system you will use or modify to capture the relevant constructs?
+If you will use interviews or questionnaires, what specific measure will be used or what kinds of questions that will be asked?
 For example, do you plan on developing your own measure or are you using or adapting a previous measure for your proposal?